Every business needs leads, no doubt about that.

 With the GetResponse Conversion Funnel, you can do all that within one single tool, without having to pay extra for additional services.

-If you’re interested in giving it a spin, sign up for a free trial and see how quickly it can help you generate more leads.
+If you’re interested in giving it a spin, sign up for a free account and see how quickly it can help you generate more leads.